 Non-operative treatment

-Atraumatic shoulder instability is often treated without surgery.
+Atraumatic shoulder dislocation (multidirectional instability) is often treated without surgery.
 You will most likely begin a physical therapy program with a trained professional to strengthen and stabilize the muscles of the shoulder.
+This is the standard non-operative treatment for non-traumatic dislocation caused by hypermobility syndrome or a loose shoulder joint.

 Try these exercises to help address your condition: